 In December 2000, MGIC entered into an agreement to settle Downey et. al. v.
 MGIC, which is pending in Federal District Court for the Southern District of Georgia.
-See note 4 of the Notes to Consolidated Financial Statements.
+As described in Item 1, in June 2001, the District Court entered a final order approving the settlement.

-During the first quarter of 1999, Fannie Mae and Freddie Mac changed their mortgage insurance requirements for certain mortgages approved by their automated underwriting services.
+During the second quarter of 1999, Fannie Mae and Freddie Mac changed their mortgage insurance requirements for certain mortgages approved by their automated underwriting services.
 The changes permit lower coverage percentages on these loans than the deeper coverage percentages that went into effect in 1995.
 MGIC's premium rates vary with the depth of coverage.
 While lower coverage percentages result in lower premium revenue, lower coverage percentages should also result in lower incurred losses at the same level of claim incidence.
 MGIC's results could also be affected to the extent Fannie Mae and Freddie Mac are compensated for assuming default risk that would otherwise be insured by the private mortgage insurance industry.
 Fannie Mae and Freddie Mac have programs under which a delivery fee is paid to them, with mortgage insurance coverage reduced below the coverage that would be required in the absence of the delivery fee.